Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 Business IT (Bachelor)

-MORE THAN JUST A CROSS-DISCIPLINARY SUBJECT
+MORE THAN JUST A CROSS-SECTIONAL DISCIPLINE

 • How do automotive companies organise their supply chains "just in time"?